jdcloudcom/en/documentation/Networking/Load-Balancer/User-Agreements/SLA.md

 Fault Time = Actual Unavailable Time

-For the monthly package load balancer, compensation shall be made by the means of compensating service duration at the 100 times of fault time/single instance.
+For the monthly package Application Load Balancer, compensation shall be made by the means of compensating service duration at the 100 times of fault time/single instance.

-For the load balancer paid by configuration, compensation shall be made by the means of coupons at the single instance compensation amount = average charge per hour of 24 hours before the fault/60 x fault time x 100.
+For the Application Load Balancer paid by configuration, compensation shall be made by the means of coupons at the single instance compensation amount = average charge per hour of 24 hours before the fault/60 x fault time x 100.

 Description:

-If the usage time of load balancer paid by configuration is less than 24 hours, the charge shall be calculated in accordance with the average value of the actual usage duration, and the fault time shall be calculated by minutes.
+If the usage time of Application Load Balancer paid by configuration is less than 24 hours, the charge shall be calculated in accordance with the average value of the actual usage duration, and the fault time shall be calculated by minutes.

-The total compensation amount shall not exceed the total amount of current service cash charge already paid for a single load balancer;
+The total compensation amount shall not exceed the total amount of current service cash charge already paid for a single Application Load Balancer;

-Compensation for load balancer is only provided for the load balancer itself other than the virtual machine under the load balancer.
+Compensation for Application Load Balancer is only provided for the Application Load Balancer itself other than the virtual machine under the Application Load Balancer.

 ## 3. Miscellaneous ##